alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-01.md

 ## Success Criteria

 * You have a Unix/Linux Shell for setting up the Pizzeria application (e.g. Azure Cloud Shell, WSL2 bash, Mac zsh etc.)
-* You have validated that the Pizzeria application is working
+* You have validated that the Pizzeria application is working in both regions (EastUS & WestUS)

 ## Hints

 * The AKS "contossoappmysql" web front end has a public IP address that you can connect to.
-* In order to obtain the public IP address, run this commands and look for the "external-IP".
+At this time you should create a Network Security Group on the Vnet, call is PizzaAppEastUS / PizzaAppWestUS and enable TCP port 8081 with a priority of 200 --you will need this NSG for future challenges.

 ```bash